-You are expected to attend the 2-hour lecture and one 1-hour tutorial each week, and to complete the 6-hour online component as outlined below.
+You are expected to attend the 2-hour lecture (online) and 1-hour tutorial (face-to-face or online) each week, and complete the additional online component as directed across the term (see Moodle for details).
 The lectures, tutorials and online component provide conceptual and theoretical frameworks from which particular topical issues can be understood.
 The tutorials are designed to supplement independent study.